-55. In their meetings with the rapporteurs, the Russian authorities seemed to have considered the breadth and vagueness of their "foreign agent" legislation to be a virtue of the legislation, arguing for the need of wide discretion in designating entities and individuals as "foreign agents".
+56. In their meetings with the rapporteurs, the Russian authorities seemed to have considered the breadth and vagueness of their "foreign agent" legislation to be a virtue of the legislation, arguing for the need of wide discretion in designating entities and individuals as "foreign agents".
 Experience highlights that the "foreign agent" legislation has mostly targeted entities and individuals who are active in the field of human rights, democracy and the rule of law.
-116 The Venice Commission further observes that this approach seems to disregard Russian constitutional law.
+The Venice Commission further observes that this approach seems to disregard Russian constitutional law.
 As the Constitutional Court stated "the violation of the requirement of certainty of a legal norm, which gives rise to the possibility of its arbitrary interpretation by a law enforcement officer, is, as a rule, by itself sufficient for it to be found inconsistent with the Constitution of the Russian Federation".
-117 The Venice Commission therefore recommends to render the legislation more foreseeable and ensure that adequate safeguards against arbitrary application exist.
-In particular, any amendments should ensure that the legislation cannot be applied against human rights defenders and NCOs advocating, by lawful means and within the limits of the national legislation, peaceful changes of governmental policy - activities, which the Commission reiterates cannot deemed to be "in the interest of foreign sources", but have to be considered in the interest of the Russian people, constituting the raison d'être of associations and deserving enhanced protection under the freedom of association and expression.118
+The Venice Commission therefore recommends rendering the legislation more foreseeable and ensure that adequate safeguards against arbitrary application exist.
+In particular, any amendments should ensure that the legislation cannot be applied against human rights defenders and NCOs advocating, by lawful means and within the limits of the national legislation, peaceful changes of governmental policy - activities, which the Commission reiterates cannot be deemed to be "in the interest of foreign sources", but are generally in the interest of an open democratic system, constituting the raison d'être of associations and deserving enhanced protection under the freedom of association and expression.

-56. In its 2014 Opinion, the Commission found that the overly broad definition of "foreign funding" was "obviously extremely problematic and [that] it is hardly imaginable that the law is intended to cover all [the] very different situations" that it seems to cover.119 With regard to NCOs, it is questionable why the definition of "foreign funding" was expanded to include indirect funding that was received from Russian nationals or organizations who themselves received the funds from foreign sources or act in the capacity of intermediaries.
-The Venice Commission recommends repealing the inclusion of indirect funding that was received from Russian nationals or organizations who themselves received the funds from foreign sources or act in the capacity of intermediaries in the definition of "foreign funding".
+57. In its 2014 Opinion, the Commission found that the overly broad definition of "foreign funding" was "obviously extremely problematic and [that] it is hardly imaginable that the law is intended to cover all [the] very different situations" that it seems to cover.
+With regard to NCOs, it is questionable why the definition of "foreign funding" was expanded to include indirect funding that was received from Russian nationals or organizations who themselves received the funds from